Are you gathering important analytics from your mobile click-to-call campaigns?

 This information is critical for a complete view into the results of your marketing efforts.

 When you run a click-to-call campaign through Google AdWords (or any other pay-per-call provider) you are charged each time an ad produces a phone call.
 You will be able to see exactly how many times the phone number on your ad was tapped to make a call but this metric alone does not provide a complete picture.

 We executed several click-to-call campaigns for some of our call tracking clients to analyze the results.
-These tests included a Holiday Inn Express with local tracking phone numbers used as the ad extension number within Google AdWords.
+These tests included a Holiday Inn Express click-to-call case study with local tracking phone numbers used as the ad extension number within Google AdWords.
 Using our specialized tools, we were able to pull a number of additional call analytics from each phone call.

 The test results gave us some interesting feedback regarding the true effectiveness of the click-to-call campaigns.
 The following points examine the findings associated with the local Holiday Inn Express.

 They inserted local numbers within Google AdWords campaigns as call extensions.
 The ads were also crafted with calls to action like “Call us Now” or “Call to Book a Room.”
 For every $10K spent, Google reported 1800 calls.
 This basically means that Google charged us for each of those 1800 clicks that were credited with generating a call.